What to Do With Your House Title after Divorce

 If negotiations fail and your spouse still refuses to sign over their ownership interest in the home, you may need to seek court intervention.
 This could involve filing a motion with the court asking for an order requiring your spouse to sign over their interest in the home or allowing for the sale of the property.

 At Hello Divorce, we're committed to helping people before, during, and after their divorce process.
 We offer many resources, a la carte services, and online divorce plans.
-To learn more about what we offer, schedule a free 15-minute consultation.
+To learn more about what we offer, schedule a free 15-minute phone call with an account coordinator.